a really useful designer

-Angie has a rich grounding in information, graphic and web design, having worked in the field for more than 20 years.
-She has built an impressive client list including some large corporates and a number of small businesses, as well as agencies that employ her to work on diverse projects for their own clients.
-She has been involved in significant work for companies such as Abcam, Baker Hughes, BP, Cambridge Network, Cyrus, Grant Instruments, International SOS, Mission, One Paper Buildings, The Biochemical Society, Socia.
+I have a rich grounding in information, graphic and web design, having worked in the field for more than 20 years.
+I have built an impressive client list (even if I do say so myself!) including some large corporates and a number of small businesses, as well as agencies that employ me to work on diverse projects for their own clients.
+I have been involved in significant work for companies such as Abcam, Baker Hughes, BP, Cambridge Network, Cyrus, Grant Instruments, The Gurden Institute, International SOS, Mission, One Paper Buildings, The Biochemical Society, Socia.

-Originally Angie trained as an illustrator with a heavy interest in design and typography.
+Originally I trained as an illustrator with a heavy interest in design and typography.
 However, the first job straight out of college (CCAT, now Anglia Ruskin University) changed the focus to information design, with start-up company Baddeley Associates (part of the Cambridge phenomenon) designing communication materials such as user guides, brochures, booklets.
-Following their merger with Sema Group, she was involved in strategic planning for corporate internal communication programmes.
-Wanting to change the focus away from a consulting role, a position was taken with Transart as Art Director — managing the studio and designing distance learning materials for pharmaceutical reps.
+Following their merger with Sema Group, the job morphed into strategic planning for corporate internal communication programmes.
+Wanting to change the focus away from a strategic consulting role to a more hands-on design role, a position was taken with Transart as Art Director — managing the studio and designing distance learning materials for pharmaceutical reps.
 After a respectable 6 years, a position with Mission as Senior Designer designing brochures and marketing materials for the prestigious Hi-fi company was just too tempting to resist.
-This was followed by New Media Factory as Senior Designer, to focus on new media, designing website architecture, navigation, page layout and online branding for corporate websites and intranets.
-In 1999 she heard the call of independence!
+This was followed by New Media Factory as Senior Designer, to focus on new media (it was all brand new then!), designing website architecture, navigation, page layout and online branding for corporate websites and intranets.
+In 1999 I heard the call of independence!

-Angie is a member of the Chartered Society of Designers, and a proud Fellow of the RSA
+I am a member of the Chartered Society of Designers.

 Fuz … a nickname from school (the hair!), that is still used by my n/dearest!